There are two types of marker buoy that are commonly used by divers:

 Delayed surface marker buoys are made from similar materials as surface marker buoys and are brightly colored to increase visibility.

 DSMBs are used by divers to signal their position in the water and to communicate with people at the surface near the end of their dive.
 For example, DSMBs are deployed near the end of a dive to show that divers are going to be ascending soon and where they will be surfacing.

-DSMBs are made from similar materials as SMBs and are brightly colored to increase visibility.
-The DSMB can be deployed while submerged, so the most important rule when choosing a DSMB is to verify that there is enough line on the reel or spool to enable the buoy to reach the surface.
+DSMBs are attached to a line and inflated when needed.
+DSMBs can be deployed while submerged, so the most important rule when choosing a DSMB is to verify that there is enough line on the reel or spool to enable the buoy to reach the surface.

 Once deployed, the reel or spool can serve as a depth reference point for team members as they make safety or decompression stops.

-These DSMBs can also be inflated by filling them with gas through an opening at the bottom of the DSMB.
+Self-sealing delayed surface marker buoys can also be inflated by filling them with gas through an opening at the bottom of the DSMB.
 As the DSMB ascends, the bottom end seals, preventing gas from escaping.

 The diver fills the buoy from a low-pressure inflator; usually from their buoyancy compensator, their wing, their dry suit, or an off-board gas supply.
 An overpressure valve prevents the expanding gas from tearing the buoy as it ascends to the surface.

 Labeling a delayed surface marker buoy helps identify a decompressing diver.
 A team generally only deploys one DSMB, but additional DSMBs can serve several useful functions, including:

 Some divers use a specific DSMB color to indicate “all is well” or “problem below”, but there is not a global consensus on which colors indicate which signal.